Chautauqua Course DAY-27

 KAREN O'NEIL and STAFF, National Radio Astronomy Observatory

-Note: This course, new for 2013, is cosponsored by and offered at
+Note: This course, new in 2013, is cosponsored by and offered at

 the National Radio Astronomy Observatory in Green Bank,